 [3.9] SRS Triggered Skeletons | The Mobile Nightmare Apocalypse - all content, easy leveling

-Summon Raging Spirit (SRS) is my favorite minion.
+Raging Spirits (SRS) are the best minion.
 They're aggressive, speedy, and melt everything with the one disadvantage that they don't take aggro (and would die quickly, anyway, as they do to AoE).

-You'll be dropping Skele boys right under your mouse cursor, 8 at a time, with the craft mod "Trigger a Socketed Spell when you Use a Skill" every 5 seconds.
-You'll get their Duration over 30 seconds and limit to 13 or more, making them an absolute dream to micromanage (as in, no micromanagement whatsoever).
+You'll be dropping Skele boys right under your mouse cursor, up to 8 at a time, with the craft mod "Trigger a Socketed Spell when you Use a Skill" every 5 seconds.
+You'll get their Duration over 30 seconds and limit to 10 or more, making them an absolute dream to micromanage (as in, no micromanagement whatsoever).

 Make it Vaal Summon Skeletons and you'll be packing a nightmare apocalypse on demand.

-Further support your minions with Haste & Hatred, Flesh Offering on rotation, and Bone Armour for some survivability for yourself as well.
+Further support your minions with Haste, Hatred, Anger, Flesh Offering on rotation, and Bone Armour for some survivability for yourself as well.

 Here's a couple of outdated videos of my old character killing Uber Elder.
 If you can forgive/laugh at a few stupid deaths, they're perfectly accurate examples of the build completed: